Suhail-Khan92/sigma-demo1/README.md

 # sigma-demo1
-This is a demo for a Git &amp; GitHub class
+This is a demo for a Git &amp; GitHub class.